-- 9.2.1 A liquor manufacturer/agency is prohibited from directing any promotional activity or items to a licensee that could directly benefit the licensee or their staff, unless the manufacturer and licensee are the same entity pursuant to Section 84 of the GLCR, and a licensee may not request or accept any such inducements. - 9.2.2 A liquor manufacturer/agency is prohibited from participating in any way in a licensee's customer loyalty program, and a licensee may not request that a liquor manufacturer/agency participate in such a program. - 9.2.3 (Deleted Jul 2022) - 9.2.4 To increase awareness, knowledge or information of a liquor agency's products or brand of products, an agency may pay the following education-related expenses for a licensee. - a) direct-route transportation, meals and accommodation to a winery, brewery or distillery or any other place the agency owns, represents or has an interest; - b) registration fees for conferences, seminars, workshops related to an agency's products; and - c) dinners/events designed to increase awareness of the liquor agency's products.
+- 9.2.1 A liquor manufacturer/agency is prohibited from directing any promotional activity or items to a licensee that could directly benefit the licensee or their staff, unless the manufacturer and licensee are the same entity pursuant to Section 84 of the GLCR, and a licensee may not request or accept any such inducements. - 9.2.2 A liquor manufacturer/agency is prohibited from participating in any way in a licensee's customer loyalty program, and a licensee may not request that a liquor manufacturer/agency participate in such a program.

-(Amended Jul 2022)
+9.2.3 (Deleted Jul 2022)

-- 9.2.5 A liquor agency is prohibited from paying for a licensee's activities that are recreational or leisurely in nature.
-(Amended Jul 2022) - 9.2.6 A liquor manufacturer/agency may not offer or provide to a licensee: - a) cash, rebates, coupons or credits of any monetary value; - a deposit into any account held by the licensee, directly or indirectly; - c) free liquor products, other than for sampling purposes as specified in Section 9.6; or - d) compensation for expenses related to: - i) interior decorating (e.g., painting, draperies, carpeting, decor), renovations or maintenance to a licensed premises, or any other property owned, rented or leased by a licensee or anyone directly or indirectly involved with the licensee;
+- 9.2.4 To increase awareness, knowledge or information of a liquor agency's products or brand of products, an agency may pay the following education-related expenses for a licensee. - a) direct-route transportation, meals and accommodation to a winery, brewery or distillery or any other place the agency owns, represents or has an interest; - b) registration fees for conferences, seminars, workshops related to an agency's products; and - c) dinners/events designed to increase awareness of the liquor agency's products.
+(Amended Jul 2022) - (Amenueu Jul 2022) - 9.2.5 A liquor agency is prohibited from paying for a licensee's activities that are recreational or leisurely in nature.
+(Amended Jul 2022) - 9.2.6 A liquor manufacturer/agency may not offer or provide to a licensee: - a) cash, rebates, coupons or credits of any monetary value; - b) a deposit into any account held by the licensee, directly or indirectly; - c) free liquor products, other than for sampling purposes as specified in Section 9.6; or - d) compensation for expenses related to: - i) interior decorating (e.g., painting, draperies, carpeting, decor), renovations or maintenance to a licensed

-Original signed by

-DATE ISSUED: July 28, 2022 AUTHORITY: Len Rhodes
+Original signed by DATE ISSUED: July 28, 2022 AUTHORITY: Len Rhodes

-•